AngularMVD/ng-spot/README.md

+# ng-spot

 Proposed solution to the ng-spot workshop.
 Find here the original instructions [Workshop step-by-step](./workshop-assets/README.md).

-# ng-spot
+# Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version `1.2.6`.
+Currently using the latest version `6.0.1`.

+## Start

+Restore project dependencies running `npm install` on project's root directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding